tonton81/FlexCAN_T4/README.md

 FlexCAN_T4<CAN2, RX_SIZE_256, TX_SIZE_16> Can0;

+CAN2 is the actual controlled on Teensy 4.0 being tested on pins 0 and 1.
+Can0 is the name the user gave to the object.
+The 2 others are buffer sizes for the bus interface to use.

 2) Currently, the speed of the flexcan controller is set to maximum, which is 60Mhz, as opposed to the SDK which runs at 20 or 24 Mhz.
 It will probably have a user switchable function in the future to switch between speeds.

 3) 64 mailbox support